jhu-dvrk/sawIntuitiveResearchKit/share/schemas/README.md

   ./generate-html.py -d . -v v2.0
   ```

 `-d` is for the directory containing all the `.schema.json` files.   `-v` is for a subdirectory for all the generated files.
+If you are a dVRK maintainer, make sure you also upload the generated documentation to `https://dvrk.lcsr.jhu.edu/documentation/schemas/`.